Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

 \end{definition}

 Note that $\tau_{{\pl}}$ is not necessarily unique since we may have to choose one from several strategies.
 However, these choices are all equally good for our purposes.
-Note also that when $\pl=\ctr$, the canonical strategy $\tau_\pl$ depends only on states and can thus be used in both unbounded and bounded embedded games.

-We will see that if $\ctr$ can win $\mathbf{G}[\initlim]$ for some $\initlim<\tlimbound$, then $\ctr$ wins $\mathbf{G}[\initlim]$ with $(\tau_\ctr,t_{can})$.
-The canonical strategy of $\ctr$ can also be seen, in some sense, as optimal for winning the game as fast as possible.
-This because the canonical strategy always follows actions given by a strategy that is a winning strategy with the lowest possible time limit.
+Note also that the canonical strategy $\tau_\pl$ depends only on states and can thus be used in both unbounded and bounded embedded games.
+We will see that if $\ctr$ has a timed winning strategy in $\mathbf{G}[\initlim]$ for some $\initlim<\tlimbound$, then $\ctr$ wins $\mathbf{G}[\initlim]$ with $(\tau_\ctr,t_{can})$.
+The canonical strategy of $\ctr$ can also be seen as optimal for winning the game as fast as possible.
+This is because the canonical strategy always follows actions given by a strategy that is a winning strategy with the lowest possible time limit.

-In the next definition we first consider different types of canonical strategies for the case when the player $\pl$ is not the controller $\ctr$.
+In the next definition we consider different types of canonical strategies for the case where the player $\pl$ is not the controller $\ctr$.

 \begin{definition} Let $\mathbf{G}=\embgame(\vrf,\ctr,A,\initst,\psi_{\ctr},\psi_{\octr})$ be an embedded game, let $\pl\in\{{\bf A},{\bf E}\}$ and assume that ${\pl}\neq\ctr$.
 We define a \defstyle{canonical strategy} $\tau_{{\pl}}$ for $\pl$ in $\mathbf{G}[\initlim]$ for all $\gamma_0 <\Gamma$, at every configuration $(\tlim,q)$ where $\tlim<\tlimbound$ and $q\in\St$, as follows.